maxwellmattryan/PersonalWebsite/data/markdown/posts/01-json-web-token-authentication-with-nestjs.md

 <br>

-Just to clear some things up that may be confusing for those that don't know.
-In the imports of the above snippet, I've added a custom path to my `tsconfig.json` `compilerOptions` object to give more readable import paths.
-Check out the [source code file](https://github.com/maxwellmattryan/nestjs-jwt-auth-starter/blob/master/tsconfig.json#L10) here to see what I am talking about.
+_<span class='text--note'>NOTE: </span><span class='text--note-paragraph'>In the example above, I am using a custom import path for the User, which I have defined in the compiler options of the tsconfig.json file.
+Check out the [source code file](https://github.com/maxwellmattryan/nestjs-jwt-auth-starter/blob/master/tsconfig.json#L10) to see what I am talking about.</span>_

 <br>